AlbertDing8/AlbertDing8.github.io/README.md

 Based off of the AI exercise "Wumpus World".

 Your character is placed in a dark cave (5x5 grid).
-Where you can only know about the places you've visited looking for gold.
+Where you are looking for gold unknowing to what resides in the unvisited squares.
 There are three bottomless pits and a creature called a Wumpus that will kill you instantly.
 Luckly, you are able to feel the breeze (symbol in top right corner of the square) when you are adjacent to a square with a pit, and smell the wumpus (symbol in top left corner of the square) when you are adjacent to a square with the wumpus.